On bounds for some graph invariants: Some bounds for the stability and covering number of a graph

-The following results are a refinement of the main theorem in \cite{bounds}, in that paper the authors where motivated in bounding invariants for edge rings.
-In this paper we concentrate only in the combinatorial aspects of these bounds.
+The following results are in the spirit of \cite{bounds}, where the authors were motivated in bounding invariants for edge rings.
+In this paper, we concentrate mainly on the combinatorial aspects of these bounds.

-A graph is called a $B$-graph if every vertex belongs to a maximum stable set (that is to a stable set of largest size).
-This concept was introduced by Berge~\cite{berge}.
-A graph is $\tau$-critical if $\tau(G\setminus v) < \tau(G)$ for all the vertices $v\in V(G)$.

-The following theorem is a bound for invariants of the same type as the ones obtained in~\cite{bounds}.
-We thank N. Alon (private communication) for some useful suggestions in making the proof of this result simpler and more readable.
+The theorem below gives an idea of the class of graphs that are Cohen-Macaulay and of those graphs that are far from being Cohen-Macaulay.
+We thank N. Alon (private communication) for some useful suggestions for making the proof of this result simpler and more readable.

 \begin{Theorem} Let G be a graph without isolated vertices, then